You're engaged! As you bubble over with excitement, you might have a nagging question at the back of your mind — who pays for the wedding?

 Wedding traditions dictate their own set of rules, but modern-day couples are also evolving how they'd like to handle wedding finances.
 So to make it easier, and give you a sense of some old and new approaches (see what we did there?), here's a guide on different ways you can tackle wedding costs.

-Before we even get into wedding budgets, let’s not forget that having the “who’s going to pay for what” conversation can be super stressful.
-Doesn’t everyone love asking their parents or in-laws for financial help?! (lies, no one does).
+Before we even get into wedding costs, let’s not forget that having the “who’s going to pay for what” conversation can be super stressful.
+Doesn’t everyone love asking their parents or in-laws for financial help?!
+(Lies, no one does.)
 You can avoid the drama by walking through a carefully designed process that respects everyone’s perspective.

 Here’s our recommended process:

-Start by getting on the same page with your partner.
 Set your expectations with each other before meeting up with the parentals.
-Discuss how much each of you can chip in (if at all) and a realistic idea of what you’ll ask your families to cover.
+Discuss how much each of you can chip in towards the wedding (if at all) and a realistic idea of what you’ll ask your families to cover.

-Having a budget in mind.
-Having a sense of your overall budget will be helpful going into a conversation with your parents/in-laws.
+Having a sense of your overall budget will be helpful going into a conversation with your parents and/or in-laws.
 Plus, it will show that you’ve done your research!
-Try and break out what you’ll want to spend in different categories (food, music, venue, etc.) so it will be easier to divvy up expenses amongst everyone involved.
+Try and break out what you’ll want to spend in different categories (food, music, venue, etc.) so it will be easier to divvy up wedding expenses amongst everyone involved.